-Asset Holdings Located within the LGA, Council has approximately: - Sealed Local Road Pavement: 620 km - Sealed Regional Road Pavement: 57 km - Unsealed Local Road Pavement: 54 km Roads included in this documentation are Local roads and Regional roads.
+Roads included in this documentation are Local roads and Regional roads.
 Roads that are owned privately, by TfNSW or Crown are not included.
-Desired Level of Service Statement Council's roads are safe with increasing community satisfaction and are maintained in accordance with the corresponding condition rating.
-On average: Gravel roads are re-sheeted every 8 years ie 12.5% of the network annually;
+Council's roads are safe with increasing community satisfaction and are maintained in accordance with the corresponding condition rating.
+On average: Gravel roads are re-sheeted every 8 years ie 12.5% of the network annually; F (

-Resealing of sealed roads is completed every 15 years i 6.7% of the network annually; No more than 20% of the road pavement is heavy every 30 years ie 0.67% of the network annually; • Road pavement the network annu ery 50 years ie 2.0% of This condition-based level of service is taken from road benchmarking industry standards and the recent works undertaken through the Fit for the Future calculations.
-Indicators that the actual level of service would be reaching the desired level are: Reduction in the number of public liability incidents or claims; Reduction in the difference between Council's intervention levels compared with a benchmark; Reduction in complaints from the community regarding road condition; Increase in available funding for reseal and road maintenance.
-Available Data Asset data is stored in the Council centralised assets and accounting system called Authority and is mapped in Council's GIS.
+- Resealing of sealed roads is completed every 15 years ie 6.7% of the network annually; - No more than 20% of the road pavement is heavy patched every 30 years ie 0.67% of the network annually; - Road pavement is rehabilitated every 50 years ie 2.0% of the network annually.

+This condition-based level of service is taken from road benchmarking industry standards and the recent works undertaken through the Fit for the Future calculations.
+Indicators that the actual level of service would be reaching the desired level are:

+- Reduction in the number of public liability incidents or claims; - Reduction in the difference between Council's intervention levels compared with a benchmark; - Reduction in complaints from the community regarding road condition; - Increase in available funding for reseal and road maintenance.

+Available Data

+Asset data is stored in the Council centralised assets and accounting system called Authority and is mapped in Council's GIS.

 Asset data includes: location, year acquired (where known), length, width, pavement type and seal, road hierarchy, Average Annual Daily Traffic (AADT), condition rating (rutting, roughness, cracking, pothole, ravelling) and Fair Value.
 Calculations for fair value and depreciation has been completed in Asset Valuer Pro (APV).

-Last Condition Survey A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
+Last Condition Survey

+A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
 A road network condition survey of 100% of sealed roads was undertaken in 2019 by a suitability experienced and qualified consultant.

+General Assessment of Condition

-General Со ndition Rating % Roads (m2) \$CRC Assessment 1 Near Perfect 50 \$217,083,016 of Condition 2 Good 30 \$111,989,879 3 Satisfactory 15 \$53,948,872
+Condition Rating % Roads (m2) \$CRC

+1 Near Perfect 50 \$217,083,016

+2 Good 30 \$111,989,879

+3 Satisfactory 15 \$53,948,872

+4 Very Poor 4 \$16,110,281

+5 Unserviceable 1 \$2,685,035

+Total 100 \$401,817,084

+Main Findings

-4 Very Poor 4 \$16,110,281 5 Unserviceable 1 \$2,685,035 Total 100 \$401,817,084 Main Findings • The Special Schedule 7 calculations show a current backlog of works to bring assets to a satisfactory condition is calculated at \$11.2 million with an annual maintenance gap of \$424 thousand. • The road network condition is currently based on the data collected in 2019 for roughness, rutting, and cracking.
+- The Special Schedule 7 calculations show a current backlog of works to bring assets to a satisfactory condition is calculated at \$11.2 million with an annual maintenance gap of \$424 thousand. - The road network condition is currently based on the data collected in 2019 for roughness, rutting, and cracking.
 Unsealed roads were visually inspected.
-The condition shown combines all components of both sealed and unsealed roads in the scores above. • Since the road network survey in 2019 the condition data has been updated to reflect works which have been undertaken as part of Council's Capital Works Program. • A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
-These inspections assist with asset lifecycle monitoring and future renewal programming.
-Most new roads are provided by new development.
-Future Actions • A full sealed road network survey and assessment is currently underway to update condition data. • Council will continue to work on improving the quality and accuracy of data in the Pavement Management System (PMS).
-Council will continue to seek funding to fund the proposed works as documented in the Capital Works Program.
-Council will renew an agreed level of service with the community.
-Council will continue to undertake annual condition inspections of 100% of road assets. • • •
+The condition shown combines all components of both sealed and unsealed roads in the scores above. - Since the road network survey in 2019 the condition data has been updated to reflect works which have been undertaken as part of Council's Capital Works Program. - A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
+These inspections assist with asset lifecycle monitoring and future renewal programming. - Most new roads are provided by new development.

+- A full sealed road network survey and assessment is currently underway to update condition data. - Council will continue to work on improving the quality and accuracy of data in the Pavement Management System (PMS). - Council will continue to seek funding to fund the proposed works as documented in the Capital Works Program. - Council will renew an agreed level of service with the community. - Council will continue to undertake annual condition inspections of 100% of road assets.